DrMarkusVoss/pumla/pumla_UsersGuide.md

 ### `PUMLARelCheatSheetAllAttributes()`
-This macro creates a note with a table that shows the contents of the relations repository.
+This macro creates a note with a table that shows the contents of the relations of the model repository.
 It puts all relations with all attributes into a table to help you manage your architecture relations and artefacts.

 ### `PUMLAConCheatSheetAllAttributes()`
-This macro creates a note with a table that shows the contents of the connections repository.
+This macro creates a note with a table that shows the contents of the connections of the model repository.
 It puts all relations with all attributes into a table to help you manage your architecture relations and artefacts.